 The requirement to hold licences and certificates issued in accordance with TDLCR has come into effect for new cross-border and domestic drivers.
-Existing drivers (both cross-border and domestic) are required to hold their licence and certificate by 29 October 2018.

 The application and authorisation process is managed by ORR, further details can be found on its website.